 This May gathering has a big focus on street food and craft beer alongside the DJ-driven artists line-up – beats and eats, as it were.
-For 2018 it’s moving from Brockwell Park, but still staying very much in south London, relocating a short hop away in Peckham Rye Park.
-The musical roster is still under wraps, but stage hosts this year include Rhythm Section and Horse Meat Disco.
-In terms of the food, there’ll be plenty to sink your teeth into as well as oodles of luscious craft beer.
+For 2019 it’s returning for the second consecutive year to Peckham Rye Park.
+The musical roster is still under wraps, but expect well-regarded big names from the worlds of house, disco and electronica.

-Calling all techno heads: this emerging festival returns for 2018 to push your party buttons, hard.
+Calling all techno heads: in 2019, this bangin' festival is spreading out over two days for the first time.
 Junction 2 is a meeting of some pretty serious minds (London Warehouse Events, The Hydra and Adam Beyer’s Drumcode label) and takes place in Boston Manor Park in Zone 4, which has never been used for a festival before this one.
-Once again, Sonus Festival will bring their Croatian know-how as hosts of the main stage, and if you get technoed out at any point, there’s actually a bit of nature to explore amongst the towering industrial backdrop.
+Once again, the line-up is stacked with top DJ talent, and if you get technoed out at any point, there’s actually a bit of nature to explore amongst the towering industrial backdrop.

-The mighty SW4 – Clapham Common’s bank holiday dance music explosion – returns for another weekend of big drops, club anthems and arms in the air.
+Clapham Common’s bank holiday dance music explosion returns for another weekend of big drops, club anthems and arms in the air.
 If you’re longing for superstar DJs but can’t afford Ibiza and are loath to spend the last days of summer in a dark room, head to SW4 for your fix of big-room house, EDM, electro, techno and trance, as well as other genres creeping in from all angles.
-As ever, the line-up is teeming with globe-conquering names, the first few of which to be announced include Armin Van Buuren, Dizzee Rascal, Marshmello, Chase & Status, Craig David, Andy C...
-Watch this space, there’ll be plenty more to come.
-Fair warning: tickets usually sell out ahead of time, so get in there quick if you want in.
+The 2019 line-up has yet to be announced, but expect it to be teeming with globe-conquering names.